COMMON QUESTIONS PEOPLE ASK

 We process orders every Monday, Wednesday and Friday mornings and try our best to ship on those days.
 Christmas is the busiest time of course.
 We ship United States Postal Service 2-3 day priority domestic and international we ship United States Postal Service 6-10 business day priority.
 Be aware of international orders will need to pay their countries VAT tax and custom’s fees to pick up there order.

-Not too much difference on the two sites.
-I probably prefer my personal site but which ever you are comfortable doing.
+Not too much difference between the two sites.
+I prefer my personal site, but which ever you are comfortable using.
 Etsy price includes shipping.

 I do use a 1 tom arbor press quite a bit.
 I use it for folding with my steel starter cone and universal folding mandrel and also for the Swede dies and future bell tools.